doctorfree/MusicPlayerPlus/README.md

 **NOTE:** MusicPlayerPlus version 1.0.3 release 1 and later perform an automated MPD user configuration and systemd service activation.
-Initialization with `mpcinit` for these installations should automatically start the user MPD service.
+Initialization with `mppinit` for these installations should automatically start the user MPD service.
 No further action should be required for MusicPlayerPlus v1.0.3r1 or later installations.